oddbyte/Chromebook-Glitch-Index/README.md

 # **Chromeos Facts and Glitches**
-Btw, feel free to make a PR or a Issue if you find a bug
 ## #1: Get the normal (non-lacros) browser with #lacros-only enabled
 1. Enable `chrome://flags/#lacros-selection-ignore`, `chrome://flags/#lacros-availability-ignore`, `chrome://flags/#lacros-stability`, and `chrome://flags/#lacros-only` flags, then click the restart button.
 2. Enable `os://flags/#allow-devtools-in-system-ui` and restart again.